- Remote simulators hosted by Momentic. Upload your

 Regions

 Set the Region in each test’s settings.
 If unset, Momentic picks the closest region to the caller’s IP.
-Supported remote regions for iOS:- US West (
+Continent regions are recommended for most users.
+They give Momentic the flexibility to schedule across every data center in the continent, which improves allocation reliability.
+A specific data-center region can hit capacity limits that a continent selection avoids.- US (

 eu-north1)